10 FREE Reading Center Websites in Upper Elementary

 www.commonlit.org

 Common Lit has articles and passages from real literature for grades 3-12.
-Teachers can choose a lesson to assign to your students and monitor their progress with easy to read progress reports.
-My favorite thing about Common Lit is that so many of the texts are real literature!
+Teachers can choose a lesson to assign to their students and monitor their progress with easy-to-read progress reports.
+My favorite thing about Common Lit is that many texts are real literature!
 You’ll also love the built-in accessibility shortcuts for students with IEPs and ELLs.

 8. Learning Farm